-Well, if you guessed that one in five job candidates would be discarded from consideration during the hiring process as a result of a reference check, you’d be right, at least according to a recent Office Team survey.
+One in five job candidates is discarded from consideration during the hiring process as a result of a reference check, according to a recent Office Team survey.

 Additional revealing aspects of the OfficeTeam survey detail the things hiring managers are looking for when contacting references:

 - Thirty-six percent of hiring managers were looking for information about previous duties and responsibilities.